PorticoEstate/OutlookBookingSync/doc/booking_system_adapter.md

 # Booking System Adapter Integration Guide

 This guide is for teams adapting an existing (or new) booking / reservation system to work with the Generic Calendar Bridge.
-It consolidates the booking-system–specific parts that were formerly embedded in `README_BRIDGE.md`.

 Contents